 A post-extraction steam is followed by some high-frequency therapy (via a glass electrode), which is said to help heal skin and kill acne-causing bacteria.
 It’s an excellent all-round facial for skin maintenance.

 The “for the hard core” facial: Victorian Dermal Group

 When you arrive, your dermal clinician will assess your skin concerns and suggest the best option for you – and it’s not as scary as it sounds.
 If you want to start light, try one of the Mesoestetic chemical-strength skin peels.
-You’ll likely only experience slight discomfort during the peel.
+Most people only experience slight discomfort during it.
 The Clear and Brilliant laser treatment is an excellent all-rounder for brighter and smoother skin.
-How it works is the lasers penetrate deep into the upper layers of the skin, helping to repair and improve tissue.
+Lasers penetrate deep into the upper layers, helping to repair and improve tissue.